 A SRS is verifiable if there exists a specific technique to quantifiably measure the extent to which every requirement is met by the system.
-For example, a requirement stating that the system must be user-friendly is not verifiable and listing such requirements should be avoided.
+For example, a requirement starting that the system must be user-friendly is not verifiable and listing such requirements should be avoided.

 One should be able to trace a requirement to design component and then to code segment in the program.
 Similarly, one should be able to trace a requirement to the corresponding test cases.

 - Design Independence:

 There should be an option to choose from multiple design alternatives for the final system.
 More specifically, the SRS should not include any implementation details.

 A SRS should be written in such a way that it is easy to generate test cases and test plans from the document.

 - Understandable by the customer:

 An end user maybe an expert in his/her specific domain but might not be an expert in computer science.
 Hence, the use of formal notations and symbols should be avoided to as much extent as possible.
 The language should be kept easy and clear.